 I used a simple 18 x 18-inch pillow to stuff the pillowcase.
 I got the pillow on Amazon in a very affordable 4 pack (link in the material list).

-The hearts are made from the same yarn type as the pillowcase, but just in a different color. there are four different heart sizes that are super easy to make.
+The hearts are made from the same yarn type as the pillowcase, but in a different color.
+There are four different heart sizes that are super easy to make.

 Join the Club!

 Be sure to add this pattern to your Raverly Favorites by clicking the button below.

 If you add this pattern to you Ravelry Favorites and share it on social media as a link, I will be able to share a lot more free crochet patterns for you all.

 You can get the crochet pillowcase pattern with Flying Hearts on Ravelry, Etsy, LoveCrafts, or my new membership The Crochet Club.
 The Crochet Club has so much more to offer than just PDF patterns!
 You get tutorials, references and the complete VIP treatment as well.

 If you pay just twice the amount as this pattern costs and you have a month’s worth of The Crochet Club Membership with a lot more patterns!
 It’s well worth it.